lightbend/fdp-sample-applications/flink/README.md

 # Flink Sample Application

-**WARNING:** This app is currently not working in Fast Data Platform 1.0 RC1.
-It needs to be updated to work with DC/OS 1.10.
-This issue will be fixed in  Fast Data Platform 1.0 GA.

 The sample application is adapted from the publicly-available [Flink training](http://dataartisans.github.io/flink-training/) from [dataArtisans](http://data-artisans.com/).
 It uses a public dataset of taxi rides in New York City.
 The details of the dataset can be found [here](http://dataartisans.github.io/flink-training/exercises/taxiData.html).
 In summary, the application does the following:

 1. Load the dataset through a Marathon application